Saturday, December 29, 2018

 “Summerlin’s participation in this program is a natural fit for our community given our history working in concert with environmental organizations to conserve and protect the natural environment.
-By design, our master-planned community is dedicated to creating more sustainable neighborhoods,” said Tom Warden, senior vice president, Summerlin.
+By design, our master-planned community is dedicated to creating more sustainable neighborhoods,” said Tom Warden, Senior Vice President, Community and Government Relations for Summerlin.
 “Encouraging our residents to be friends to the environment is part of the lifestyle here.”

 “These trees will be chipped into organic mulch and used in public gardens and parks across the valley to help conserve soil moisture and keep plants healthy.
 Giving back to Mother Nature is the perfect way to start the new year,” said Warden.

 Residents who need trees picked up for recycling can call 1-800-GOT-JUNK or schedule pick-up online at 1800GOTJUNK.com.
 The company will pick up trees for a fee and drop them off at designated recycling locations throughout the valley.

 Las Vegas valley residents have recycled more than 211,000 trees since the program started counting trees in 2001, creating thousands of tons of mulch.
 Last winter, more than 10,000 trees were recycled, chipped, and turned into nutrient-rich mulch used for landscaping projects and dust control throughout our valley.

 For more information about the Christmas Tree Recycling Program, visit www.springspreserve.org.